tolicodes/articles/outlines/api-scraping.md

 # Outline
 ## Intro
-I’ve done a few projects now that involve API scraping of some sort - Twitter, AWS, Google,
+I’ve done a few projects now that involve API scraping of some sort - Twitter, AWS, Google, Medium, JIRA, you name it.
+It’s a fairly common task when you’re a freelance developer.
+Throughout these implementations I’ve used a few libraries, including bottleneck, promise-queue, and just rolling my own

 ### Rate Limiting